 Dr Shin said: “In vitro experiments showed that when activation of these sets is disrupted, the shape, movement and electrical activity of developing brain cells are altered, linking changes in these properties to disease.
 These cellular changes may provide a drug screening platform in the future.”

-Targeted cells therapeutically
+Targeting cells therapeutically

 Disorders linked to disruption of these genes included both early-onset conditions such as developmental delay and autism and conditions with a later onset like bipolar and major depression, for which disruption of early brain development is not generally thought to play a large role.